Tusitala Toese: Activities

 The BBC reported that by March 2019, Toese had been arrested 18 times, on charges including assault, harassment and disorderly conduct.

 Toese was indicted by a grand jury and charged with assault following a June 8, 2018, incident in Portland, Oregon that left a man with "stitches and a concussion".
 He was arrested on October 4, 2019, at Portland International Airport when returning from American Samoa.
 He was charged with felony assault.

 He pleaded guilty to misdemeanor assault in January 2020 and was barred from attending protests for two years.
-In June 2020, Toese was filmed engaging in a fight outside Seattle's Capitol Hill Organized Protest zone.
+In June 2020, Toese was filmed engaging in a fight outside Seattle's Capitol Hill Occupied Protest (CHOP) zone.

 In October 2020, Toese was sentenced to six months in jail for a probation violation related to the 2018 conviction for misdemeanor assault.

 Toese was among the speakers at a Proud Boys event in Portland dubbed "The Summer of Love" on August 22, 2021, that ended in a brawl in the Parkrose neighborhood with shots fired in downtown Portland.
 Proud Boys and anti-fascist counter protesters deployed bear mace and shot paintballs at each other.
 After they flipped over a white van and smashed the windows out, the Proud Boys including Toese were observed shooting paintballs at people while driving around the suburban, residential Parkrose neighborhood.

 Toese was reportedly shot in the ankle during an anti COVID lockdown protest in Olympia, Washington on September 4, 2021.

 On September 10, 2021, he appeared at an anti-mask demonstration at Skyview High School in Vancouver, Washington alongside Gibson.

 December 2021 arrest and conviction

 Toese was arrested in December 2021 in connection with the August rally in East Portland which occurred earlier that same year.
 He was extradited from Washington to Oregon and charged with three counts of second-degree assault with a weapon, two counts of third-degree assault, two counts of unlawful use of a weapon, two counts of riot and two counts of first-degree criminal mischief in Multnomah County Circuit Court.

-Toese was released from county jail on bail around June 8, 2022, and court records from November 15, 2022 allege that he was not returning calls to his pre-trial release officer and had let his GPS ankle monitor go dead.
+Toese was released from county jail on bail around June 8, 2022, and court records from November 15, 2022, allege that he was not returning calls to his pre-trial release officer and had let his GPS ankle monitor go dead.

 On March 2, 2023, Toese was found guilty on two counts each of second-degree assault with a weapon, third-degree assault, unlawful use of a weapon, riot and first-degree criminal mischief.
 One count of second-degree assault was dropped.
 Under Oregon's Measure 11 guidelines, second-degree assault is a felony carrying a mandatory minimum sentence of five years and 10 months in state prison.
+On July 21, 2023, a judge sentenced Toese to 95 months in prison.
+As of August 29, 2023, he was being held at the Snake River Correctional Institution, with his earliest possible release date set for April 30, 2030.